-(The 1988 Mohawks celebrate after winning the NCBL regular season championship trophy)
+(Mohawks Head Coach Bob Bellizzi and GM Arnie Pardi prior to the start of the 1988 season) (The 1988 Mohawks celebrate after winning the NCBL regular season championship trophy)

 Amsterdam and Shuttleworth Park have a long history of baseball.
 The park opened in 1914 as Crescent Park, it was renamed to Jollyland in 1923 and Mohawk Mills Park in 1934.